MarxMustermann/OfMiceAndMechs/storyAndLore/storyboard.md

 #===
 say("""you are in the Boilerroom

-the Floor is represtented by :: and Walls are shown as ⛝  the Door is represented by ⛒  or ⭘  when closed.
+the Floor is represented by :: and Walls are shown as ⛝  the Door is represented by ⛒  or ⭘  when closed.

 the Trainingenvironment will display now. please try to orient yourself.""") showGame1Turn()
 #==
 say("""in the Middle of the Room you see the Steamgenerator

-it consist of Furnaces marked by ΩΩ or ϴϴ that heat the Water in the Boilers 伫 till it boils. a Boiler with boiling Water will be shown as 伾. the Steam is transfered to the Pipes marked with ✠✠
+it consist of Furnaces marked by ΩΩ or ϴϴ that heat the Water in the Boilers 伫 till it boils. a Boiler with boiling Water will be shown as 伾. the Steam is transferred to the Pipes marked with ✠✠

 try to recognize the design""") showGame1Turn()